dereuromark/cakephp-tools/docs/Behavior/Jsonable.md

 Note: The cleanup automation you can additionally turn on/off.
 There are more things to explore.
 Dig into the source code for that.

-Yes – you could make a new table/relation for this in the first place.
+Yes - you could make a new table/relation for this in the first place.
-But sometimes it’s just quicker to create such an enumeration field.
+But sometimes it's just quicker to create such an enumeration field.

 Bear in mind: It then cannot be sorted/searched by those values, though.
 For a more static solution take a look at my [Static Enums](http://www.dereuromark.de/2010/06/24/static-enums-or-semihardcoded-attributes/).